Health Information Management : Online

 - An Associate's degree from a Regionally or Nationally accredited institution

-- Students admitted from a non-CAHIIM accredited program will be required to take Body of Knowledge courses which include:
+- Students admitted from a non-CAHIIM accredited program will be required to take Body of Knowledge courses prior to any Health Information Management courses which include:

 - ALH 1015

 - STAT 1031

 Careers in health information management are growing rapidly.
 This unprecedented growth can largely be attributed to the aging population and the steady increase in demand for medical and healthcare services.
 In addition, demand is expected to rise even further as the industry continues to transition to electronic records management and shifts to a more data-centric approach.
 The Bureau of Labor Statistics projects more than 22% growth in this job market by 2022.